 There are a couple of things that learning institutions need to consider when looking to install COVID-19 signage around their campuses.
-Perhaps the most vital of all these considerations is the location where the signs placed.
+Perhaps the most vital of all these prime my body reviews considerations is the location where the signs placed.
 Ideally, they should be spread across the areas that are most likely to attract large crowds and gatherings in order to be effective.
 Here are some of the most suitable places to place Coronavirus safety signs within a university’s premises.

 These can be described as places that have been set aside for the purpose of conducting certain activities or tasks.

 Classrooms and Laboratories